-Parameter Use to Purge Files On Dismount = value Have the system purge deleted files on a volume when it is dismounted.
-Supported values: ON, OFF Default: OFF Turbo FAT Re-Use Wait Time = time Specify how long a turbo FAT buffer remains in memory after an indexed file is closed.
-Supported values: 0.3 second to 1 hour 5 minutes 54.6 seconds Default: 5 minutes 29.6 seconds Once the wait-time value has passed, the system can allocate the buffer to another indexed file.
-Increase the wait time if You want the turbo FAT index to remain in memory for long periods of time, even when the file is closed. • You frequently reopen the same file after a specific delay and know that another file opened during that delay will reuse the index.
+Parameter Use to Turbo FAT Re-Use Wait Time time Specify how long a turbo FAT buffer remains in memory after an indexed file is closed.
+Supported values: 0 to 7 daysDefault: 5 minutes 29.6 seconds Once the wait-time value has passed, the system can allocate the buffer to another indexed file.
+Increase the wait time if You want the turbo FAT index to remain in memory for long periods of time, even when the file is closed.
+You frequently reopen the same file after a specific delay and know that another file opened during that delay will reuse the index.
 Decrease the wait time if you want the memory released immediately to service the next file that needs to be indexed.
 When a program randomly accesses a file that contains more than 64 FAT entries, the system builds a turbo FAT index for the file so that information is accessed quickly.
 (NetWare indexes any randomly accessed file with 64 FAT entries.)
 The system doesn't immediately delete the index from its buffer when the file is closed.
 Having the turbo FAT index in memory makes reopening the file and accessing information faster.
-Compression Daily Check Stop Hour = number Specify the hour when you want the file compressor to stop scanning enabled volumes for files that need to be compressed.
-Supported values: 0 to 23 Default: 6 Hours are specified by a 24-hour clock: 0 = midnight; 23 = 11 p.m.
-This parameter can be set in the STARTUP.NCF file.
+Owning NLM: filesys.nlm Allow Unowned Files To Be Extended value Specify whether files can be modified when the owner has been lost or deleted.
+Supported values: On, OffDefault: On This parameter can be set in the startup.ncf file.
+Owning NLM: filesys.nlm Auto Mount Mirrored Volume Containing Inactive Device value Specify whether to automatically mount a volume detected to have a mirrored partition and an inactive device associated with it.
+Supported values: On, OffDefault: On This parameter can be set in the startup.ncf file.
+Owning NLM: filesys.nlm